0xRemyRuiz/sqli-labs-docker/README.rst

 		Stripping UNION & SELECT
 	2. Impidence mismatch
 9. Bypass addslashes()
-10. Bypassing mysql_real_escape_string. (under special conditions)
+10. Bypassing mysql_real_escape_string (under special conditions)
-11. Stacked SQL injections.
+11. Stacked SQL injections
 12. Secondary channel extraction

 and many more have been covered.
 Have a look at all the sections by using the labs.